hololux/azure-communication-services-unity/README.md

  ```

 #### Sending video frames on Android devices
-By defualt HoloLens sends mixed reality capture frames, for android you have to manualy send the frames.
+By default HoloLens sends mixed reality capture frames, for android you have to manualy send the frames.

 To send video frames from android devices, call the method _azureCommunication.SendFrame(byetes[] bytes).
 Please have look into AcsAndroidFrameSender.cs implementations.